 Boron (B) is an essential micronutrient required for the normal growth and development of higher plants.
 Although it is needed in very small quantities, its role in plant metabolism is highly significant.
 Boron is involved in cell wall formation, carbohydrate metabolism, sugar transport, nucleic acid synthesis, and hormone regulation (Marschner, 2012).
 One of the most critical functions of boron is its involvement in reproductive development.
 It plays a vital role in pollen germination, pollen tube elongation, fertilization, and seed and fruit development.
 Deficiency of boron during reproductive stages can severely reduce yield due to poor flower retention, reduced pod formation, and development of malformed seed.

 Groundnut (Arachis hypogaea L.) is an Important oilseed crop cultivated widely in tropical and subtropical regions.
 Being a reproductive sensitive crop, groundnut is highly responsive to boron nutrition.
-Adequate boron supply ensures proper peg penetration, pod formation, kernel filling, and overall yield improvement.
+Adequate boron supply ensures proper pod penetration, pod formation, kernel filling, and overall yield improvement.
 Boron deficiency in groundnut often results in hollow heart, poor pod development, reduced shelling percentage, and inferior seed quality (Alloway, 2008).
 Therefore, balanced boron nutrition is essential for groundnut production.
 Despite its importance, boron deficiency is widespread, especially in calcareous soils, due to high pH and calcium carbonate (CaCO₃) content, which limit its solubility and plant availability (Sary and Abd El-Aziz, 2025).
 The behaviour and availability of boron are governed by complex physicochemical interactions associated with high calcium carbonate content and alkaline pH.
 Boron readily adsorbs onto calcium carbonate surfaces and clay minerals, leading to reduced solubility and limited availability to plants.
 Additionally, boron may be converted into less soluble forms through precipitation and fixation processes,

 The behaviour of boron in soil is complex and dynamic.
 In soil solution, boron exists mainly as boric acid (H3BO3) at acidic to neutral pH.
 However, in alkaline soils, especially those with high CaCO3 content, boron predominantly converts into borate ions (B(OH)4-) (Marschner, 2012).
 These borate ions readily interact with calcium carbonate surfaces, clay minerals, and iron and aluminium oxides through specific adsorption mechanisms.
 This adsorption reduces boron mobility and plant availability.
 Additionally, boron reduces boron mobility and plant availability.
 Additionally, boron can be fixed within mineral structures or precipitated as less-soluble compounds, further reducing its availability to crops.